I have a neurodivergent condition – could I be a police officer?

-- All police forces employ civilian staff to carry out support roles, for example working in IT, Criminal Justice and the Control Room.
+- All police forces employ staff to carry out support roles, for example working in IT, Criminal Justice and the Control Room.
 A Crime Scene Investigator (also known as a Scenes of Crime Officer) is an example of a uniformed specialised police staff role.

 - Police Community Support Officers work in uniform alongside police officers to provide a visible presence in the community and tackle anti-social behaviour.
 Many police officers start their career as a PCSO – some Forces offer a fast-track application process from PCSO to Police Constable.

 - Volunteering as a Special Constable – a good way for a potential full-time officer to see if the role is for them.
 Specials wear the same uniform and have the same powers as regular officers.

 - ‘Ride-alongs’, work experience and job-shadowing placements for potential officers and staff

 Contact your local Force for more details (and also bear in mind the national police forces listed above).

 What’s it like being a police officer with a neurodivergent condition?